margolisj/go-supreme/readme.md

     * Add API as a log variable and update log stats file - 10/22
 * Unify redundant return queue logic and checkout logic - 10/21
 * Adds skipATCMobile into full version - 10/22
+* Replaces Panic calls with Fatal calls to stop leaking GOPATH - 10/22

 ## Objectives
 ### 9/20/18